GakutoTobinaga/ts-class-practice/README.md

 # ts-class-practice

 This repo is designated as a practice Car-app without using any frameworks.

-/n
-it helps you understand Basic-Class-programming with TypeScript, node, Jest.
+it helps you understand Basic-Class-programming with TypeScript, node, Jest, and lowDB.